Warren County horse trainer shot himself; officer shot in head improves, police say

 Officer Eric Ney, a 14-year veteran, was shot across the face and was flown in critical condition to Miami Valley Hospital after he and Sgt.
 Nicole Cordero responded to a domestic violence call.

 Clearcreek Twp.
-Police Chief John Terrill said during a Thursday afternoon media briefing that Ney regained consciousness on Wednesday, and that on Thursday he was up and walking.
+Police Chief John Terrill said during a Thursday afternoon media briefing that Ney regained consciousness on Wednesday, and that on Thursday he was up and even did a bit of walking.
 However, his wounds are severe and he has a long recovery ahead of him, the chief said.
+He remains listed in critical but stable condition.

 The suspect, 65-year-old Mark Evers, was shot by Cordero in the department's first officer-involved shooting since its founding in 1975.